MicrochipTech/aws-iot-firmware-pic32mz/documents/iot-ethernet-mplab-ipe.md

 ---

 ### Introduction
 This document will show you where to find the latest _released_ version of the firmware HEX and how to program it into the IoT Ethernet Kit.
 The MPLAB<sup>&reg;</sup> IPE allows you to directly program the HEX file of a program into the hardware.
-This eliminates having to recompile a program and is much quciker
+This eliminates having to recompile a program.

+More information about the MPLAB<sup>&reg;</sup> IPE can be found on [Microchip's developer help site](http://microchip.wikidot.com/ipe:start).

 ---